Nexmo/nexmo-developer/_tutorials/client-sdk-js-add-sdk-to-your-app.md

 ## Conclusion

 You added the Nexmo Client SDK to your client-side JavaScript app and logged in to a `ConversationClient` instance, which returned an `Application` object.
-You can now use `Application.getConversation()` to get a specific conversation, and then use additional functionality.
+You can now use `Application.newConversation()` to create a conversation, and then access the functionality of a `Conversation`.